electron/electron/docs/api/dialog.md

 If a `callback` is passed, the API call will be asynchronous and the result wil be passed via `callback(filenames)`

-**Note:** On Windows and Linux, an open dialog can not be both a file selector and a directory selector, so if you set `properties` to `['openFile', 'openDirectory']` on these platforms, a directory selector will be shown.
+**Note:** On Windows and Linux an open dialog can not be both a file selector and a directory selector, so if you set `properties` to `['openFile', 'openDirectory']` on these platforms, a directory selector will be shown.